RBI exploring options to ensure customer safety dealing with PPIs issued by non-bank entities | Business

 Innovation should not be based on regulatory arbitrage so various options are being explored including devising a framework and greater disclosure for non-bank fintech players issuing prepaid payment instruments (PPIs) and Buy Now Pay Later (BNPL) players, sources said.

-The RBI is of the view that if one entity requires some license to do a certain thing, the central bank cannot allow some other entities in the name of innovation to do the same thing without regulation.
+The RBI is of the view that if one entity requires some licence to do a certain thing, the central bank cannot allow some other entities in the name of innovation do the same thing without regulation.

-Besides, sources also said that the actual amount involved is not very high.
+Besides, sources also said that the actual amount involved is not actually very high.

 Sources said some of the players have expressed their willingness to comply with the guidelines but they need time.